menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 ![image 1](image1.png)

 To be able to classify that unknown into one of the two classes, what we would really be interested in is whether that unknown is on the right side of the street or on the left side of the street.
-So we want to project that vector u down on to one that’s perpendicular to the street.
+So what we want to do is we want to project that vector u down on to one that’s perpendicular to the street.
 With this we will have the distance in this direction of w.
 And, the further ought we go the closer we will get to being on the right side of the street(right from the median line).
-So what we can do is we can say, let's take w, and dot it with u, and measure whether or not that number is equal to or greater than some constant.
+So we can take u and dot it with w, and measure whether or not that number is equal to or greater than some constant.

 ![image 2](image2.png)